oconnor663/duct.py/gotchas.md

 ## Matching platform case-sensitivity for environment variables

-Environment variable names are case-sensitive on Unix but case-insensitive on Windows.
-Duct defers to the platform when setting variables.
-However, methods like `env_remove` require keeping an internal map of variables, and map keys are always case-sensitive.
-When managing that map, Duct imitates the platform, which means it upper-cases names on Windows.
+Environment variable names are case-sensitive on Unix but case-insensitive on Windows, and Duct tries to respect each platform's behavior.
+Methods like `env_remove` require keeping an internal map of variables, and map keys are always case-sensitive, so Duct explicitly converts all variable names to uppercase on Windows.

+Duct makes no guarantees about non-ASCII environment variable names.
+Their behavior is implementation-dependent, platform-dependent, programming language-dependent, and probably also human language-dependent.

 ## Cleaning up partially started pipelines